 Some analysts may be interested in pooling data across multiple years of MEPS data.
-To obtain appropriate standard errors when doing so, it is necessary to specify a common variance structure.
+If pooling across years is to be undertaken, it should be noted that, to obtain appropriate standard errors when doing so, it is necessary to specify a common variance structure.
 Prior to 2002, each annual MEPS public use file was released with a variance structure unique to the particular MEPS sample in that year.
 Starting in 2002, the annual MEPS public use files were released with a common variance structure that allowed users to pool data from 2002 through 2018.
-However, with the need to modify the variance structure for 2019, this cannot be routinely done.
+However, with the need to modify the variance structure beginning with 2019, this can no longer be routinely done.